 Additionally, applicants who have completed the Multi-Crew Coordination (MCC) training in AVIA3014 of the BAvFlying will be given 12 UoC advanced standing for AVIF5915 Multi Crew Coordination course.

-A FEE-HELP loan scheme is available to eligible students to assist with the payment of these fees up to the combined FEE-HELP limit which is $108,232 in 2021.
+A FEE-HELP loan scheme is available to eligible students to assist with the payment of these fees up to the combined HELP loan limit which is $108,232 in 2021.
 Please note, this program is NOT eligible for the higher combined HELP loan limit which applies to the GradDipFlying.

-The fees indicated below are for each postgraduate AVIF and AVIA course.
-Fees are based on a cost per Unit of Credit (UoC) of AUD $685 for AVIA courses and AUD$ 1,270 for AVIF courses.
+The fees indicated below are for each postgraduate AVIF and AVIA course in 2021.
+Fees are based on a cost per Unit of Credit (UoC) of AUD$ 1,270 for AVIF courses and AUD $685 for AVIA courses.
 For further information, please visit the UNSW Fees and Payment website.

 Australian Citizens and Permanent Residents